+The exercise price and the number of shares of common stock purchasable upon the exercise of the warrants are subject to adjustment upon the occurrence of specific events, including stock dividends, stock splits, combinations and reclassifications of our common stock.

+Over-allotment option

-The Offering Securities offered by us 1,275,000 shares of common stock and warrants to purchase up to an aggregate 637,500 shares of common stock.
-Common stock to be outstanding after this offering 5,243,246 shares of common stock (5,880,746 if the warrants are exercised in full).
-If the underwriter's over-allotment option is exercised in full, the total number of shares of common stock outstanding immediately after this offering would be 6,071,996 (6,167,621 if the warrants are exercised in full).
-Description of Warrants The warrants will have a per share exercise price of \$[ ] [125% of the public offering price of the common stock].
-The warrants are exercisable immediately and will expire five years from the date of issuance.
-Anti-dilution The exercise price and the number of shares of common stock purchasable upon the exercise of the warrants are subject to adjustment upon the occurrence of specific events, including stock dividends, stock splits, combinations and reclassifications of our common stock.
-Over-allotment option We have granted to the underwriters an option to purchase up to an additional 191,250 shares of common stock and/or 95,625 warrants, exercisable solely to cover over-allotments, if any, at the applicable public offering price less the underwriting discounts and commissions shown on the cover page of this prospectus.
+We have granted to the underwriters an option to purchase up to an additional 243,000 shares of common stock and/or 121,500 warrants, exercisable solely to cover over-allotments, if any, at the applicable public offering price less the underwriting discounts and commissions shown on the cover page of this prospectus.
 The underwriters may exercise this option in full or in part at any time and from time to time until 45 days after the date of this prospectus.

-Use of proceeds We estimate that our net proceeds from this offering will be approximately \$8,573,000, after deducting the underwriting discounts and commissions and estimated offering expenses, or \$9,979,000 if the underwriters exercise their over-allotment option in full.
+Use of proceeds

+We estimate that our net proceeds from this offering will be approximately \$6,740,000, after deducting the underwriting discounts and commissions and estimated offering expenses, or \$7,871,000 if the underwriters exercise their over-allotment option in full.
 We currently intend to use (i) approximately \$1.125 million of the net proceeds received from this offering to repay a portion of our debt to UTA, (ii) up to \$1.250 million of the net proceeds received from this offering to repay a portion of the debt incurred by our subsidiary, Enertec Electronics Ltd, on December 17, 2012 and (iii) approximately \$625,000 to purchase additional Micronet ordinary shares pursuant to our options described above.
-We intend to use the remainder of the net proceeds received from this offerings, including through potential acquisitions or purchases of relevant licenses, and for working capital and general corporate purposes.
-Accordingly, we have not allocated the remainder of the proceeds for any specific purpose at this time.
-OTCQB trading symbol LPSTD The NASDAQ Capital Market proposed listing symbols Common Stock - MICT Warrants - MICTW
+We intend to use the remainder of the net proceeds received from this offering to expand our sales and marketing efforts, to increase our product offerings, including through potential acquisitions or purchases of relevant licenses, and for working capital and general corporate purposes.
+Accordingly, we have not allocated the remainder of the proceeds for any specific purpose at this time

+OTCQB trading symbol

+MICT

+The NASDAQ Capital Market listing symbols

+Common Stock - MICT Warrants - MICTW

+Risk Factors

-Risk Factors Investing in our securities involves a high degree of risk.
+Investing in our securities involves a high degree of risk.
 As an investor, you should be able to bear a complete loss of your investment.
 You should carefully consider the information set forth in the "Risk Factors" section beginning on page 9.

-The number of shares of common stock that will be outstanding after this offering set forth above is based on 3,968,246 shares of common stock outstanding as of March 14, 2013, reflects the 1-for-2 Reverse Split and excludes the following: 500,000 shares of common stock reserved for issuance under our 2012 Stock Incentive Plan; and ٠ • 63,750 shares of common stock underlying the warrants to be issued to the underwriters in connection with this offering.
-Unless specifically stated otherwise, all information in this prospectus: is based on 3,968,246 shares of common stock outstanding as of March 14, 2013; . reflects the 1-for-2 Reverse Split; any fractional shares of our common stock resulting from such reverse split shall be paid in • cash to our stockholders; excludes 637,500 shares of common stock underlying the warrants to be sold in this offering; •
+The number of shares of common stock that will be outstanding after this offering set forth above is based on 3,968,246 shares of common stock outstanding as of April 22, 2013, reflects the 1-for-2 Reverse Split and excludes the following:

+- 500,000 shares of common stock reserved for issuance under our 2012 Stock Incentive Plan; and - 81,000 shares of common stock underlying the warrants to be issued to the underwriters in connection with this offering.

+Unless specifically stated otherwise, all information in this prospectus:

-- assumes no exercise by the underwriters of their option to purchase up to an additional 191,250 shares of common stock and/or 95,625 warrants to cover over-allotments, if any; and - excludes 63,750 shares of common stock underlying the warrants to be issued to the underwriters in connection with this offering.
+- is based on 3,968,246 shares of common stock outstanding as of April 22, 2013; - reflects the 1-for-2 Reverse Split; any fractional shares of our common stock resulting from such reverse split shall be paid in cash to our stockholders; - excludes 810,000 shares of common stock underlying the warrants to be sold in this offering; - assumes no exercise by the underwriters of their option to purchase up to an additional 243,000 shares of common stock and/or 121,500 warrants to cover over-allotments, if any; and - excludes 81,000 shares of common stock underlying the warrants to be issued to the underwriters in connection with this offering.